-For over 30 years, our work in positron emission tomography (PET) research has had a major global impact in understanding brain chemistry, leading to better clinical treatment and drug development.
-We have significantly expanded our imaging capabilities into magnetic resonance imaging (MRI), including functional MRI, diffusion tensor imaging (DTI) and magnetic resonance spectroscopy (MRS).
+For over 30 years, CAMH has been a world leader in clinical brain- positron emission tomography (PET) research worldwide.
+Our work in PETresearch has had a major global impact in understanding brain chemistry, leading to better clinical treatment of mental illness and addiction, and drug development.
+We have over 40 PET radiopharmaceuticals for neuroimaging translated for human use and over 100 labeled compounds tested in preclinical models.
+Since 1989, we have significantly expanded our PET research capabilities to include PET imaging, magnetic resonance imaging (MRI), pre-clinical imaging, digital autoradiography, radiochemistry production facility, and neuro-science research programs.

 Results You Can See

 - PET and PET-CT studies: Alvina Ng (Alvina.Ng@camh.ca)

 - Billing: Stephanie Seto (Stephanie.Seto@camh.ca)